tigoe/DataloggingExamples/docs/readme.md

 This site contains a number of data logging examples I've written for different workshops on the topic over the years.
 The most recent examples reflect my most up-to-date practices, of course.

-## 2021: WiFi Datalogger
+## 2021: WiFi HTTP and MQTT Dataloggers
 This [tutorial](https://tigoe.github.io/DataloggingExamples/wifi-datalogger.html), written for a personal project using Arduino Nano 33 IoT boards, shows you how to connect to a server to log data.
 It includes a node.js-based server script example, and a Google Sheets script that can take HTTP requests, along with two Arduino examples using the WiFi libraries and the ArduinoHttpClient library.
+There's also an example of how to do this with [MQTT](https://tigoe.github.io/DataloggingExamples/wifi-datalogger-mqtt.html).

 ## 2019: MKR Series Examples
 In 2019 I started writing examples for the MKR series of Arduinos, which are based on the SAMD21 ARM M0+ processor.
 The built-in realtime clock on the MKR boards, along with other features, make them my current favorite for datalogging.
 [This overview](mkr-datalogging.md) provides an introduction and some links to examples.